 Was your D2C brand born online?
 Many direct to consumer marketers are finding it hard to steer away from what they know…the safe and often predictable returns of digital marketing.
+But they forget that some direct response tactics can be useful in growing their customer base.

 Growth is essential.
 Believe it or not, there’s still a large population who simply don’t discover new products online, let alone purchase them.
 Only 5% of US Internet users expect to make the majority of their online purchases directly with D2C companies in the next 5 years.